Dolby Atmos

-Dolby Atmos is a surround sound technology developed by Dolby Laboratories.
+Dolby Atmos is a surround sound and spatial sound technology developed by Dolby Laboratories.
 It expands on existing surround sound systems by adding height channels as well as free-moving sound objects, interpreted as three-dimensional objects with neither horizontal nor vertical limitations.
 Following the release of Atmos for the cinema market, a variety of consumer technologies have been released under the Atmos brand.
 The initial cinema Atmos systems used in-ceiling speakers, then upward-firing speakers (e.g. for soundbars) were introduced as an alternative for consumer products.
 Atmos is also used on some devices that do not have a height channel, such as headphones, televisions, mobile phones, and tablets.